Sustainable Grandview

 The Grandview area is home to a growing number of residents who have installed solar.
-We've formed a Solar Grandview Group to share our experiences with you!
-Check out the resources below, and don't hesitate to reach out to us with any questions about the process!
+Check out the resources below, and don't hesitate to reach out to us ([email protected]) with any questions about the process!

 Solar Info Session with Grandview-area Residents (2/26/2021)